triankl3/triankl3.github.io/content/projects/procedural-cave-generation/index.md

 {{% section-column title="3D Perlin" side="center" background_img="terrain1.png" %}}

 **Luckily Roblox has built-in voxel Terrain**.
-It is perfect for this kind of application and also it is completely editable at runtime which means we can generate, edit and destroy it on the fly.
-However, we need to generate the terrain first.
+It is perfect for this kind of application and also it is completely editable at runtime which means we can generate, edit and destroy environments on the fly.
+But first things first, we need to generate the terrain.
 I won't be going over the specific implementation, since there are much better sources for learning about Perlin noise and the source is availble for anyone interested.

-In summary, we go over every position in the map and sample the result of perlin noise at that X, Y, Z position.
+In summary, we go over every position in the map and sample the result of perlin noise at that `X, Y, Z` position.
 We use those values determine the density of that point.
 If it surpasses a certain threshold we set the voxel at that position be solid, otherwise we leave it empty.

 {{< gallery >}}